 You also have the option of placing a sturdy exercise wheel to keep your hamsters in shape and alert.
 A plastic flying saucer can also be a replacement for the wheel as it promotes better posture for your hamster when it exercises.

 You can also make use of an exercise ball if you’d let your hamster out of the aquarium or cage.
 Watch out if it gets near to any stairs or water sources.
 You do not have to buy your pet hamsters lots of toys; just enough to keep them engaged and physically active.
 These toys would cost around $2 to $10.

-Choose where your hamster’s enclosure will be placed in with great care.
+Choose where your hamster’s enclosure will be placed with great care.
 The room temperature should be at least 18 to 24 degrees Celsius.
-An aquarium also needs to be in a well ventilated and a reasonably lighted room.
+An aquarium also needs to be in a well-ventilated and reasonably-lighted room.